C++ Basics

 1.2 Pointer to const vs const Pointer

-The position of const relative to * determines what is immutable.
+• const position relative to * decides what's immutable.

 int value = 42;